soreviv/otorrinonet/replit.md

   - Installed PHP and Node.js dependencies
   - Created EventServiceProvider for Laravel compatibility
   - Fixed package.json duplicate entries
-  - Configured Vite to run on port 5000 with host 0.0.0.0
+  - Configured Vite to run on port 5173 with HMR support for Replit
-  - Set up workflow to run Laravel backend (port 8000) and Vite frontend (port 5000)
+  - Set up workflow to run Laravel frontend (port 5000) and Vite dev server (port 5173)
   - Created comprehensive .gitignore for Laravel and Node.js
   - Generated Laravel application key
+  - Updated Blade layouts to use @vite directive for proper asset loading

 ## Project Architecture